-From the phrasing of your question, it sounds like you’re talking about the “high balance” or “high credit.”
-That is, the highest monthly balance you have ever owed on that credit card account or during a particular period of time as determined by the issuer.
+High credit may also be called “high balance” or “original amount.”
+This figure is the highest monthly balance you have owed on a specific credit card account or loan during a particular period of time as determined by the bank.